 Long-term drug use causes changes in the brain’s wiring, making quitting difficult even for people who want to do so.
 Drugs target the brain’s reward system, flooding it with the “pleasure chemical” dopamine.
 The temporary burst of dopamine is responsible for the euphoria drug users crave.

 But when the flood ends, the person is left yearning to feel the way he or she once did.
 That’s how addiction happens.
 Soon, drug users need their substance of choice just to feel normal or to avoid uncomfortable withdrawal symptoms.
 Feeding an addiction can become more important than the need to eat or sleep.

 Other Types of Addictions

 Addiction is not limited to alcohol and other drugs.
 People can also get “high” from activities such as gambling, shopping, eating, viewing pornography and playing video games.
 Called behavioral addictions, these activities provide a psychological rush that can also result in ruined lives, relationships and careers.

-It’s not easy to reach out for help for addiction, but we know how to get you the help you need to build a new life and a lasting recovery.
+It’s not easy to reach out for drug addiction treatment, but we know how to get you the help you need to build a new life and a lasting recovery.
 Call today to speak to a recovery adviser.